macnetic/faust/README.txt

 mex function working with specific version of gcc depend to the platform used.
 For that, please refers to the matworks information: http://fr.mathworks.com/support/compilers/R2016a/index.html

+Windows install :
+Warning :
+for Matlab installation, function where doesn't work when Path name have space caracter like "Program file". please prefers a witout space path like "programfiles" where gcc // where g++ // where cmake // where make must be available.

+For windows platform :
+cmake -G "MinGW Makefiles" ..
+message(STATUS "CXX=$ENV{CXX}")
+sous windows on utilise MinGW pour le compilateur GCC G++ au lieu de visual studio plous lourd à installer.
+MinGW version 4.9.2 pour les mex functions.. set(CTEST_CMAKE_GENERATOR "MinGW Makefiles")

+To compile MEX functions with Matlab:
+You can use the MinGW-w64 version 4.9.2 compiler from TDM-GCC to build MEX files and standalone MATLAB® engine and MAT-file applications.

+creer un compte mathworks et installer depuis la plateforme MinGW-w64 version 4.9.2 compiler from TDM-GCC (cf. http://fr.mathworks.com/help/matlab/matlab_external/install-mingw-support-package.html for more information)

 ##########################################################################